syncfusion-content/xamarin-docs/Xamarin/Cards/BindableLayout.md

 From version 3.5, Xamarin.Forms has introduced a new approach, called BindableLayout, which works with all the layouts that are derived from Layout<T>.
 By simply setting ItemTemplate and ItemsSource, BindableLayout creates a group of UI (for the given ItemTemplate) for every data in the ItemsSource and add them as children.

-Since [`SfCardLayout`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Cards.XForms~Syncfusion.XForms.Cards.SfCardLayout.html) is an extended class of Layout<T>, this approach is also possible for [`SfCardLayout`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Cards.XForms~Syncfusion.XForms.Cards.SfCardLayout.html).
+Since [`SfCardLayout`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Cards.XForms~Syncfusion.XForms.Cards.SfCardLayout.html) is an extended class of Layout&lt<T>, this approach is also possible for SfCardLayout.

 ## Initialize view model